LArc-Hyde/RUXpyN-Pi4/README.md

 # RUXpyN-Pi4
-The working version of RUXpyN for Raspberry Pi 4
+The working version of RUXpyN for Raspberry Pi 4 B with 8GB

 created by Alicia Ramos and Bryan Toscano 'hyde'